minin43/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_spawn_weight                        1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                      1       // The weight assigned to spawning the arsonist ttt_hivemind_spawn_weight                      1       // The weight assigned to spawning the hive mind
+ttt_shadow_spawn_weight                        1       // The weight assigned to spawning the shadow ttt_arsonist_spawn_weight                      1       // The weight assigned to spawning the arsonist ttt_hivemind_spawn_weight                      1       // The weight assigned to spawning the hive mind ttt_plaguemaster_spawn_weight                  1       // The weight assigned to spawning the plaguemaster

 // (Note: Each role is limited to one player per round.)